Publisher: Imagic (1983)

 Publisher: INTV (1986)

-If you thought the first Intellivision football game was good (NFL Football, 1979), you'll flip over Super Pro.
+over Super Pro.
 The game begins with a flashy intro showing a stadium, scoreboard, and even a blimp flying overhead!
 The field and players look just like they do in NFL Football, but when the play calling screen appears, you'll realize this is not

 your father's football game (well, actually it is